sfisv-heroku/pe-quickstart-custorg/README.md

         ```
         2. Use Visualforce page to register

-        Click **Home** to get to the Welcome page and scroll down to get to the Register section, andter the ClientId and click "Register
+        Click **Home** to get to the Welcome page and scroll down to get to the Register section, enter the ClientId and click "Register"

 1. Begin generating events

-    Click **Home** to get to the Welcome page and click **Create Events" button to begin generating events (Optional: Change the # of events first)
+    Click **Home** to get to the Welcome page and click **Create Events** button to begin generating events (Optional: Change the # of events first)

+1. If the intention is to create your own package, then add the following step ...
-1. Modify the protected custom metadata (optional, but required for package installation)
+    1. Modify the protected custom metadata (this will be accessed by the postInstall class)
     ```
     ./scripts/setCustomMetadata.sh <clientId>
     ```